LBNL-ETA/Adapter/README.md

 pip install git+https://{your bitbucket username}@bitbucket.org/eetd-ees/adapter.git@vX.Y.Z
 ```
 where `vX.Y.Z` is the specific version.
 To check the available versions please check the repository webpage - the tags are listed right next to the branches - or, if you cloned the repository, use `git tag -n`.

+To use the sqlalchemy connections you must edit the example secret file located in `adapter\Secret_example.py` for your database credentials and save it as `Secret.py`.

 ## Usage